grafana/grafana/docs/sources/setup-grafana/configure-security/configure-team-sync.md

 Grafana keeps track of all synchronized users in teams, and you can see which users have been synchronized in the team members list, see `LDAP` label in screenshot.
 This mechanism allows Grafana to remove an existing synchronized user from a team when its group membership changes.
 This mechanism also enables you to manually add a user as member of a team, and it will not be removed when the user signs in.
 This gives you flexibility to combine LDAP group memberships and Grafana team memberships.

-> Currently the synchronization only happens when a user logs in, unless LDAP is used with the active background synchronization that was added in Grafana 6.3.
+> Currently the synchronization only happens when a user logs in, unless LDAP is used with the active background synchronization.

 <div class="clearfix"></div>